-The Loudoun Chamber supports additional investment in constructing and maintaining infrastructure to support future commercial and residential development and improvements.
-The Chamber supports use of public-private partnerships and other creative initiatives that will increase investments in critical infrastructure.
-The Chamber also supports an open dialogue and improved coordination between the business community and public sector on development and infrastructure issues.
+The Loudoun Chamber supports additional investment in constructing and maintaining infrastructure for future commercial and residential development and improvements.
+The Chamber also supports the use of public-private partnerships and other creative initiatives to increase investments in critical infrastructure.
+The Chamber also supports an open dialogue and improved coordination between the business community and the public sector on development and infrastructure issues.